 The taxonomic spread of cross-ploidy hybridisation is especially broad in angiosperms, as evidenced by data both from the British and Irish flora and the wider literature.
 For example, monocots are well represented (Liliaceae, Orchidaceae, Poaceae), as are basal eudicots (Ranunculaceae, Papaveraceae) and throughout the rest of the phylogenetic tree scattered in the Fabids, Malvids and Superastrids.
-This distribution indicates cross-ploidy hybridisation is very widespread and potentially abundant throughout the flowering plant phylogeny (Figure X).
+This distribution indicates cross-ploidy hybridisation is very widespread and potentially abundant throughout the flowering plant phylogeny (Figure 4).
 On the other hand, the conspicuous absence of records from large, diverse families with variable ploidy, such as Rubiaceae, potentially indicate a phylogenetic skew in cross-ploidy hybridisation.
 Cases of such hybridisation are not just phylogenetically but also geographically widespread, with examples reported from across four continents, though tropical regions are poorly represented and most studies report hybridisation in large temperate or cosmopolitan plant families (e.g. Asteraceae and Orchidaceae).
 In terms of life form, most well-documented cross-ploidy hybrids (with the notable exception of Euphrasia) are perennial, a factor which is associated with hybridisation regardless of parental ploidy level (Mitchell et al., 2019).

+Figure 4 – Distribution of cross-ploidy hybrids across the British and Irish flora.
+The number of cross-ploidy (dark bar) and intra-ploidy (light bar) hybrids are shown per family, in the context of family-level phylogenetic relationships from matK and rbcL.
+Faded family names indicate missing ploidy data, and red family names highlight those families which contain five or more different ploidy levels.
+Numbers in parentheses are the number of cross-ploidy hybrids formed per family.

 In animal groups where diploids and polyploids are both present there may be cross-ploidy hybridisation and subsequent introgression, though based on the published literature this is very uncommon, with only three well-studied examples (Table 1).
 In many other cases where taxa with contrasting ploidies mate introgression is limited, as the hybrid derivatives are hybridogenetic taxa which lack recombination.
 For example, the edible frog Pelophylax esculentus is an extremely ecologically successful and widespread hybrid species formed between the diploid taxa P. ridibundus and P. lessonae.
 It includes two cytotypes, a diploid and a triploid, with the triploid formed and maintained by haploid sperm fertilising unreduced eggs from a diploid hybrid female (Hoffmann et al., 2015).
 However, it appears to be in a state of flux, with no documented all-triploid populations, and tetraploids are extremely rare.
 Opportunities for novel allelic combinations and introgression are limited as the parental genomes rarely recombine.